2023 Leadership Foundations Network

 Ann Pritchard Blaser has led women through Bible Study Fellowship International for thirty years, teaching Scripture classes for women and training leadership groups.
 Her work now consists of mentoring and advising other women who are teaching and training leaders in Bible Study Fellowship.
 She… Read more

-Stefan Gustavsson is the director for Apologia – Centre for Christian Apologetics and makes his home in Stockholm.
-He was the founding General Secretary for the Swedish Evangelical Alliance.
-Stefan travels widely with apologetic teaching and training and is often involved in university… Read more
+Stefan Gustavsson is a member of the European Leadership Forum Steering Committee.
+He is the director for Apologia – Centre for Christian Apologetics and makes his home in Stockholm.
+He was the founding general secretary for 16 years of the Swedish Evangelical Alliance.
+Stefan travels widely… Read more

-Michael is President and Professor of Theology at Union School of Theology in the UK.
-Previously he has been Head of Theology for UCCF and an associate minister at All Souls Church, Langham Place, London.
-He holds a doctorate in systematic theology from King’s College, London.
-Michael is the… Read more
+Michael Reeves is President and Professor of Theology at Union School of Theology in the UK.
+He is a Senior Fellow of Newton House, Oxford, and speaks and teaches regularly worldwide.
+Previously he has been Head of Theology for UCCF and an associate minister at All Souls Church, Langham Place,… Read more

-Adrian Reynolds is Associate National Director (Leadership) of the Fellowship of Independent Evangelical Churches (FIEC) in the UK.
+Adrian Reynolds is Head of National Ministries for the Fellowship of Independent Evangelical Churches (FIEC) in the UK.
 The FIEC is a network of over 630 churches.
-Adrian has specific responsibility for developing new and existing leaders within… Read more
+Adrian has specific responsibility for developing new and existing leaders within the network.
+He also serves as one of the pastors… Read more

-Emanuel grew up in communist Romania, but the faith of his parents had a huge impact on him.
+Emanuel Țundrea grew up in communist Romania, but the faith of his parents had a huge impact on him.
 As a student he was involved in discipleship and during those years his student groups grew from 2 colleagues to more than 50.
-In 2001, he joined the staff at Emanuel University of Oradea where he is… Read more
+In 2001, he joined the staff at Emanuel University of Oradea where… Read more

 Sunday, 21 May